 - K. Storey, M. Ryser, K. Leder, J. Foo.
 'Spatial measures of genetic heterogeneity during carcinogenesis,' Bulletin of Mathematical Biology (2017) 79(2): p.
 237-276.

-I am currently teaching Math 463: Mathematical Modeling in Biology at the University of Michigan, in which students learn to develop, analyze, and numerically simulate deterministic and stochastic models of biological phenomena.
+I am currently teaching Math 404: Intermediate Differential Equations and Dynamics at the University of Michigan, which focuses on nonlinear dynamical systems and chaos theory.
 The courses I have taught previously are listed below.